-- 2.3.
+2.3.
 Myer Pty Ltd (Myer), the closest competitor to David Jones, also invites concession stores operating within its retail stores, including its online store, to participate in certain promotions.
 The ACCC has granted authorisation to Myer for these arrangements, most recently on 20 February 2014 (A91384).
-This authorisation expires on 14 March 2019. - 2.4.
+This authorisation expires on 14 March 2019.

+2.4.
 On 12 February 2019, Myer lodged an application for re-authorisation of these arrangements.
-The ACCC expects to make a decision about interim authorisation for Myer's application for re-authorisation in March 2019 and issue a draft determination in March or April 2019.
+The ACCC granted interim authorisation for Myer's application for re-authorisation on 13 March 2019 and expects to issue a draft determination in March or April 2019.